JaimeRosique/ComputerScience/MachineLearning/README.md

   - Scatter Matrices
   - Fisher's Criterion
   - Class Separability

+## Linear Generative Models

+Linear generative models assume that data is generated from a linear combination of variables.
+These models are useful for classification and dimensionality reduction tasks.
+The two main models discussed in this repository are Linear Discriminant Analysis (LDA), Gaussian Naive Bayes (GNB) and Quadratic Discriminant Analysis (QDA).

+### Linear Discriminant Analysis (LDA)

+LDA is a supervised dimensionality reduction technique that finds the linear combinations of features that best separate two or more classes of data.

+- **File**: `lgm.ipynb`
+- **Description**: Implementation of Linear Discriminant Analysis.
+- **Key Concepts**:
+  - Scatter Matrices
+  - Fisher's Criterion
+  - Class Separability

+### Gaussian Naive Bayes (GNB)

+Gaussian Naive Bayes is a generative learning algorithm that assumes the features are normally distributed.
+It is called "naive" because it assumes that all features are independent given the class.

+- **File**: `gnb.py`
+- **Description**: Implementation of Gaussian Naive Bayes.
+- **Key Concepts**:
+  - Bayes' Theorem
+  - Gaussian Distribution
+  - Feature Independence

+### Quadratic Discriminant Analysis (QDA)

+QDA is a generative model that assumes each class has a Gaussian distribution with its own covariance matrix.
+Unlike Linear Discriminant Analysis (LDA), which assumes a common covariance matrix for all classes, QDA allows for different covariance matrices for each class, resulting in a quadratic decision boundary.

+- **File**: `qda.py`
+- **Description**: Implementation of Quadratic Discriminant Analysis.
+- **Key Concepts**:
+  - Gaussian Distribution
+  - Covariance Matrix
+  - Bayes' Theorem
+  - Quadratic Decision Boundary

 ## Additional Resources

 For more information on these topics, you can refer to the following resources: